therealOri/byte/README.md

 > - You need python3 in order to use this.
 (Very easy to get/install and use)
 > - If you want to make this code cleaner, better, more optimized, or add onto the code.
 Please make a pull request and push your code for me to review.
 > - Hashing does **Nothing** to the image/art or image/art quality.
 Your art will still look, feel, and be the same.

-Update: If you don't like the new way byte works, then please let me know with an issue.
-If a lot of you don't like it, then I'll revert the changes! <3